 Linking Shopify to your Sanity project

 You were asked to create a new development store in Shopify Partners in the Prerequisites section.
-Find that project, or create it if you have not yet already.
+Locate that project, or create one if you haven't already done so.

 For your convenience, Sanity has created the Shopify app Sanity Connect.
 It seamlessly syncs data from a Shopify store to a Sanity project.